kemckinnmsft/LabContent/MW-SC-TS317.md

 	> !IMAGE[Dashboard.png](\Media\Dashboard.png)

-	> [!KNOWLEDGE] Notice that there are no labeled or protected files shown at this time.
+	> [!KNOWLEDGE] The screenshot above shows a discovery only scan.
+Notice that there are no labeled or protected files shown at this time.
 This uses the AIP P1 discovery functionality available with the AIP Scanner.
 Only the predefined Office 365 Sensitive Information Types are available with AIP P1 as Custom Sensitive Information Types require automatic conditions to be defined, which is an AIP P2 feature.

-	> [!ALERT] If no data is shown, it may still be processing.
-Continue with the lab and come back to see the results later.
+	> [!ALERT] It is very likely that the dashboard in your lab will not be populated at this point as you have just started the discovery scan.
+Continue with the lab and we will come back to see the results later.

 1. [] Under **Classifications** on the left, click **Labels** then expand **Confidential**, and click on **All Employees**.